turingschool/front-end-curriculum/lessons/module-1/arrays-loops.md

 2. Create a function called `getSum` that takes one parameter, an array of numbers.
 3. Within your function, create a variable called `sum` that starts at 0.
 4. Within your function, create a `for loop` that increments AND reassigns the value of the sum variable each iteration.
 5. Return the `sum` variable from the function.

 </section>

 ### Loops and Performance Issues
 It's important to be aware of the potential performance problems that loops can cause.
-When a browser hits Javascript, it stops executing anything else on the page until it has processed that script.
+When a browser hits JavaScript, it stops executing anything else on the page until it has processed that script.
 Since loops can be run on arrays or containers of unknown -- and potentially enormous -- size, it's possible for our loop to make a page much, much slower to load.

 Additionally, if the condition of your loop never returns `false`, you will get stuck in what's known as an `infinite loop`.
 This means that your loop will never stop running.
 Eventually your browser will run out of memory and your script will break.